-Workshop sessions (2 hours per week x 11 weeks) to include: lectures, prescribed reading, group discussions, election simulations, independent study, research and analysis of primary material.
-May include the preparation of short tasks prior to the weekly seminars (information to be given to students in the preceding seminar).
+This module is taught in two-hour sessions which will include a discussion on the readings – a presentation on the main theories and application, and the students’ seminar discussion.
+Students should prepare questions and cases around the main topic or questions we will share week by week in our lectures, prescribed reading, group discussions, election simulations, independent study, research and analysis of primary material.
+It may include the preparation of short tasks prior to the weekly seminars (information to be given to students in the preceding seminar and on SurreyLearn).

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: POL2046